 Algal Oil is an Omega 3 rich health supplement made from micro-algae such as marine phytoplankton.
 While these alga’s traditionally grow in the open ocean, algal oil producers use specialist growing facilities, and carefully selected strain with high phospholipid content.
 The result is then compressed to release the naturally occurring oil from the algae’s cell walls.

-We believe this is the healthiest, most sustainable source of long chain Omega 3 fatty acids on the planet.
+We believe this algae oil supplements are the healthiest, most sustainable source of long chain Omega 3 fatty acids on the planet.

 As our oceans become increasingly polluted, the immense health benefits of Algal oil are going to become crucial to the human food chain.
 For centuries, traditional societies whose diets include a healthy percentage of cold water fish have demonstrated high levels of health and well-being, and particularly longevity.
 In recent years, scientific studies have verified this, to the point that the Omega supplement business is now a billion dollar industry.
 But while demand for high-quality EPA and DHA oil has risen steadily, the ability of our oceans to match demand is dwindling.
 Added to which the increasing levels of toxicity in our marine life are bringing increasing doubt to the safety of fish oils.
 Into this mix, the Algal industry is booming.